ipaccess-valencia-g2/ip-access-orlando/CONTRIBUTING.md

     work on your route file
-    test route locally with postman git status (if you want to confirm what has been changed) git add .
-OR git add backend OR git add backend/routes/reservations.js git commit -m "Notes..." git push origin backend OR git push origin yourname/route-name Create a pull request into main and tag @LaVonne for review, if needed
+    test route locally with postman git status (if you want to confirm what has been changed) git add backend/routes/reservations.js OR OR git add backend O git commit -m "Notes..." git push origin backend
+    Create a pull request into main and tag @LaVonne for review, if needed